phanx-wow/Hydra/README.txt

 * Accepts start confirmations for escort-type quests.
 * Abandons quests abandoned by trusted party members.
 * Accepts quests from NPCs that another party member accepted.
-* Turns in completed quests that don't have reward choices.
+* Turns in completed quests that don’t have reward choices.

 ### Taxi

 * Selects the last taxi node selected by another party member in the last 60 seconds.
-* Type "/cleartaxi" to clear the taxi selection for the character.
+* Type “/cleartaxi” to clear the taxi selection for the character.
 * Hold Shift when speaking to a flight master to bypass autoselect.

 ## Localization

-Hydra has full support for localization, but has not yet been translated into any languages but English.
-However, it should still be compatible with all locales.
+Hydra is compatible with all locales, and does not require localization to function.

-If you can provide translations for any locale, send me a PM.
+The options panel and user messages are currently translated only in English.
+If you can provide translations for any locale, send me a PM on either download site..

 ## Feedback